iherath/msu_site1/About Us.md

 				<header class="major">
 					<h3>Dulmi Ratnasiri - Co-Public Relations Coordinator</h3>
 				</header>
 				<p>Dulmi Ratnasiri is an undergraduate student at the University of Maryland, College Park, where she studies Physiology and Neurobiology.
 Dulmi is a member of Girl Up!, an organization that aims to empower girls and raise awareness for United Nations programs that help adolescent girls in developing countries.
-She is also an active member of Maryland Club Tennis and participated in Terp Thon’s 12 hour dance marathon where she raised funds for Children’s National Hospital.
+She is also an active member of Maryland Club Tennis and participated in Terp Thon’s 12-hour dance marathon where she raised funds for Children’s National Hospital.
 In her free time, she enjoys listening to music and watching/playing tennis.</p>
 			</div>
 		</div>
 	</section>